muhammadrayyann/windows-forensics/Walkthrough.md

 - Through this phase, I was able to effectively:
 - Collect and preserve targeted evidence using FTK Imager.
 - Parse and analyze large volumes of data with KAPE and Timeline Explorer.
-- Correlate multiple sources to identify malicious activity, persistence mechanisms, attacker's IP, and a probable timeline of compromise.
+- Correlate multiple sources to identify malicious activity, persistence mechanisms, the attacker's IP, and a probable timeline of compromise.

+---

+## PROJECT SNIPPETS:

 ---